cmu-optimal-control/cmu-optimal-control.github.io/docs/lectures.md

+# 2025

+Lectures will be streamed live on Zoom, with the link from [Canvas](https://canvas.cmu.edu/courses/39938).
+After the lecture, the recording and all related materials will be made available here.

 # 2024

-Lectures will be streamed live on Zoom, with the link from [Canvas](https://canvas.cmu.edu/courses/39938).
-After the lecture, the recording and all related materials will be made avaiable here.

 | Lecture     | Topics| Materials |
 | ----------- | -----------         | |